thiebes/DICE/README.md

 # Installation
 ## Python
 This program is written in Python.
-If you don't have Python installed on your system, we recommend using the latest version.
-You can download and install Python from the [official website](https://www.python.org/downloads/).
-Alternatively, you can use online Python notebook services like [DataLore](https://datalore.jetbrains.com/).
+We recommend using the latest version if you don't have Python installed on your system.
+You can install Python from the [official website](https://www.python.org/downloads/).
+Alternatively, you can use online Python notebook services (for example, [DataLore](https://datalore.jetbrains.com/)).

 ### Packages
 DICE depends on several Python packages.
-If you have Python already installed, some of these might be pre-installed.
+Some of these might already be installed if you have Python installed.
 If not, you can install these packages using pip, Python's package installer.

 You can do this by typing the following command in your terminal: